LeKoutz/social-network/README.md

 # forum

 This project can be used to host a forum on the web.

+It is built as a Single Page Application (SPA):
+The frontend is rendered entirely in the browser using vanilla JavaScript, communicating with a Go backend via a JSON API and WebSockets for real-time features.

 It serves via the HTTP protocol and uses a sqlite3 database to store information.

 It supports: